dfuehrer/mocNozzle/README.md

 ## Usage
  * Download folder
+ * make sure you have python and pip installed
  * run packages.bat file to install the necessary python libraries with pip
    * depends on numpy, pandas, scipy, matplotlib
  * run mocNozzle.py from command line with desired arguments